couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

      curl -u Admin:password http://ip.for.destination.cluster:8091/pools/default/buckets
      ```

- 1. To set up a destination cluster reference, click the **Unhandled:**
+ 1. To set up a destination cluster reference, click the `Create Cluster Reference`
-    `[:unknown-tag :guibutton]` button.
-You will be prompted to enter a name used to
+    button.
+You will be prompted to enter a name used to identify this cluster, the
-    identify this cluster, the IP address, and optionally the administration port
+    IP address, and optionally the administration port number for the remote
-    number for the remote cluster.
+    cluster.

     ![](images/xdcr-cluster-reference.png)